 Is Red Cabbage Healthy?

-You bet it is!
-Red cabbage is packed with a ton of health benefits.
-It’s low in fat and high in fiber (ie, a “smart carb”), it’s full of vitamin K which has been shown to help prevent nerve damage leading to Alzheimer’s and dementia as well as help with mental functioning (ie, brain food), it’s high in antioxidants, especially anthocyanins, as well as sulfur which improve the health of your skin (ie, natural beautifiers), it’s high in vitamin C which helps remove toxins in the body (ie, great for detox), it’s been shown to reduce the risk of cancer, helps regulate blood sugar, and because it’s high in potassium it can also help regulate blood pressure.
-In short, it’s quite the superfood!
-And among all red cabbage recipes, this German red cabbage is my favorite way to enjoy this healthy vegetable!
+You bet it is!ย Red cabbage is packed with a ton of health benefits. ย It’s low in fat and high in fiber (ie, a “smart carb”), it’s high in vitamin K and vitamin C, it’s high in antioxidants, especially anthocyanins, and it’s high in sulfur (great for your skin) and potassium.
+In short, it’s a superfood!ย And among all red cabbage recipes, this German red cabbage is my favorite way to enjoy this healthy vegetable!

 This traditional Rotkohl recipe is simple to prepare and can slowly cook with minimal attention while you’re preparing the other dishes or going about your daily business.
 It’s a great make-ahead dish because the flavor is even better the next day.
 Feel free to double or triple the batch because this sweet and sour cabbage also freezes well.
 Simply let it thaw and gently reheat it on the stovetop or in the microwave.